AriFordsham/GHCWiki/template-haskell/blog-post-changes.md

 ```

 because the quote is obviously ill-typed.
-Only quotes nested inside top-level splices would avoid the type checker (because if the splice is run in the renamer, we can't typecheck the nexted quote).
+Only quotes nested inside top-level splices would avoid the type checker (because if the splice is run in the renamer, we can't typecheck the nested quote).
 For example:

 ```wiki
 $(f [| True 'c' |])